Central limit theorem for a birth-growth model with Poisson arrivals and random growth speed: Model and main results

 \begin{theorem} Let the assumptions (A) and (C) be in force.
 For $\theta$ given at \eqref{eq:10} with $\tau \in (-1,d-1]$, consider $F=F(\eta)$, where $\eta$ is as in Theorem~\ref{thm:birth} and $F$ is defined as in \eqref{eq:F} with $a \in (0,\infty)$.
 Then, there exists a constant $C \in (0,\infty)$, depending only on $d$ and $\tau$, such that

 and

 where $l_{a,\tau}$ is defined at \eqref{eq:la}. \end{theorem}

+Note that our results for the number of exposed points can also be interpreted as quantitative central limit theorems for the number of local minima of the growth frontier, which is of independent interest.
 As an application of Theorem~\ref{thm:speed}, we consider the case when the intensity of the underlying point process grows to infinity.
 The quantitative central limit theorem for this case is contained in the following result.

 \begin{corollary} Let the assumptions (A) and (C) be in force.
 Consider $F(\eta_s)$ defined at \eqref{eq:F} with $a \in (0,\infty)$, evaluated at the Poisson process $\eta_s$ with intensity $s\lambda\otimes\theta\otimes\nu$ for $s \ge 1$ and $\theta$ given at \eqref{eq:10} with $\tau \in (-1,d-1]$.
 Then, there exists a finite constant $C \in (0,\infty)$ depending only on $W$, $d$, $a$, $\tau$, $\spm$, and $\spm[7d]$, such that, for all $s\ge 1$,